MBr00ks/six-degrees-jon-snow/README.md

 # six-degrees-jon-snow
 6 Degrees of Jon Snow Website Project

+A simple guide that traces GoT characters back to Jon Snow through family, marriage or fielty in 6&deg; of separation or less.

 An entry for https://a-k-apart.com/

 ## the crew
-Brock Lay - Graphics Designer
+Brock Lay - Graphic Designer

 Mike Brooks - Web Developer